Techlady3003/Techlady3003/README.md

-✨ Growth is not linear—but it is intentional.
+✨ Growth is not linear but it is intentional.
-🌱 *Learning today, leading tomorrow.*
+🌱 Learning today, leading tomorrow.